ruocensong/trgn510_FinalProject/README.md

 ceb8fbdf-dd36-4273-b17c-0ee2eca493c5.htseq.counts.gz

 ## Milestone 1
-I download raw data about brain cancer and handle them in Rstudio.
-After data processing, it could be saved as CSV file.
-When I load it into Vignette, it could be successful to run.
-In this part, I will complete section 4 and 5 in Vignette.
+I download 40 HTSeq counts format files from the website and handle them in Rstudio.
+After load the files, I package the data by organising sample inforamtion and gene annotations.
+Then I pre-process the data by transforming raw counts onto the scale format, removing low-expressed genes, normalising gene expression distributions and analyze the data in an unsupervised manner.

 ## Milestone 2
 Using previous data, I could analyze different gene expression.
 In this way, I will finish Vignette's section 6.